 Meta Description: Meta description tags, although not important from website ranking but it's very important to get a high click-through rate from search engines.
 This is the text generally shown in the search results below the title.
 Recommended length of meta description is from 150 to 160 chars.

 Meta Keywords: Meta keywords are figuratively dead when we talk about SEO.
-In the 90s and early 2000s, meta keywords used to be a major factor in getting ranked on webpage.
+In the 90s and early 2000s, meta keywords used to be a major factor in getting ranked on a webpage.